VirtualVortex/UtilityBaseAI/README.md

 <b>6/2/20</b> - Starting Point
 <ul style="list-style-type:none;">
   <li>I began by planning out what kind of buckets would be required for the AI as well as what values the AI would monitor/used
           for utility calculations.
 I cloned a copy of an old FPS shooter I created which the AI would use as its enviroment.
-After that I            started to making the base classes for both the buckets and the actions that the AI would use.
+After that I            started to making the prototype base classes for both the buckets and the actions that the AI would use.
 These classes would              have their own names and utility so that the system can find and call the methods with ease.
   </li>
 </ul>